What is EPCIS?

 Example Use Case

-A shipping container packed with multiple products, each consisting of multiple production codes is loaded on a truck and shipped from a company in Chicago, IL to a company in New York City, New York.
-At a later time, the second company receives that container at a warehouse.
+A shipping container packed with multiple products, each consisting of multiple production codes, is loaded on a truck and shipped from a company in Chicago, IL to a company in New York City, NY.
+Later, the second company receives that container at a warehouse.

-The parallel records of the Ship and Receive Events provide downstream context around the business-act of moving goods between two locations and, in this case, between two companies.
+The parallel records of Ship and Receive Events provide downstream context about the business act of moving goods between locations and organizations.

 Wholechain’s EPCIS 2.0 Implementation